 In July 2012, construction workers came across two headstones under the east covered entrances to the basement, while excavating to install cistern outflow pipes.

-The two headstones were likely discarded and replaced with newer ones where the individuals are buried, and then reused for construction purposes.
-Excavations in the same area also revealed four bases for tablet style-headstones which were left in place since they were not inscribed.
+The two headstones found at The Grove were likely discarded and replaced with newer ones at the location where the individuals remain buried today.
+Excavations in the same area also revealed four bases for tablet style-headstones which were left in place, since they were not inscribed.

-In several instances, archaeology assisted with the rehabilitation project.
+Archaeology assisted tremendously with the rehabilitation project.
 Perhaps the most notable example is the historic cistern.

 The cistern is constructed of brick contemporary with the adjacent house and lined with plaster on the interior.
 This and other cisterns and water collecting devices provided water for residents until city lines reached the property in the early 20th century.